 Pros

-• The search for partners by type of exchange you are interested in (i.e. if you want to have voice and/or video calls, you can filter out people who only want to exchange letters).
+• You can search for partners based on the type of exchange you’re interested in (i.e. if you want to have voice and/or video calls, you can filter out people who only want to exchange letters).

 • Fast and convenient website.